TERREMEMBER/znbase/docs/content/latest/migrate/migrate-from-postgresql/migrate-schema.md

 ## Specify `PRIMARY KEY` inline

-YugabyteDB (as of v2.2) does not support the PostgreSQL syntax of first declaring a table, and subsequently running an ALTER TABLE command to add the primary key.
-This is because the data in YugabyteDB tables are index-organized according to the primary key specification.
+ZNbaseDB (as of v2.2) does not support the PostgreSQL syntax of first declaring a table, and subsequently running an ALTER TABLE command to add the primary key.
+This is because the data in ZNbaseDB tables are index-organized according to the primary key specification.
 There is a significant performance difference in a distributed SQL database between a table that is organized by row id with an added primary key constraint, versus a table whose data layout is index-organized from the get go.

 {{< note title="Note" >}}

-Altering the primary key of a table after creation is a planned feature, the current status of this enhancement is tracked in [GitHub issue #1104](https://github.com/yugabyte/yugabyte-db/issues/1104).
+Altering the primary key of a table after creation is a planned feature, the current status of this enhancement is tracked in [GitHub issue #1104](https://github.com/ZNbase/ZNbase-db/issues/1104).

 {{< /note >}}

 ## Use `HASH` sort order

-In YugabyteDB, the sort order of the primary key (or index) of a table determines the data distribution strategy for that primary key (or index) table across the nodes of a cluster.
+In ZNbaseDB, the sort order of the primary key (or index) of a table determines the data distribution strategy for that primary key (or index) table across the nodes of a cluster.
 Thus, the choice of the sort order is critical in determining the data distribution strategy.

 Indexes using the `ASC` or `DESC` sort order can efficiently handle both point and range lookups.
 However, they will start off with a single tablet, and therefore all reads and writes to this table will be handled by a single tablet initially.
 The tablet would need to undergo dynamic splitting for the table to leverage multiple nodes.
 Creating `ASC` or `DESC` sort orders for large datasets when range queries are not required could result in a hot shard problem.

-To overcome the above issues, YugabyteDB supports `HASH` ordering in addition to the standard `ASC` and `DESC` sort orders for indexes.
+To overcome the above issues, ZNbaseDB supports `HASH` ordering in addition to the standard `ASC` and `DESC` sort orders for indexes.
 With HASH ordering, a hash value is first computed by applying a hash function to the values of the corresponding columns, and the hash value is sorted.
 Because the sort order is effectively random, this results in a random distribution of data across the various nodes in the cluster.
 Random distribution of data has the following properties:

 * It can eliminate hot spots in the cluster by evenly distributing data across all nodes